IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/d901813f-96f5-4c91-a5d5-1455adafff09)

 15. In the resulting Create Service YAML window, select all & delete everything.
-Then copy the below service YAML, paste it in the YAML window and click **Create**
+Then copy the below service YAML, paste it in the YAML window and click **Create**.
     ``` yaml linenums="1"
     apiVersion: v1
     kind: Service